blockscout/frontend/docs/CONTRIBUTING.md

 There are some predefined tasks for all commands described above.
 You can see its full list by pressing <kbd>cmd + shift + P</kbd> and using command `Task: Run task`

 Also there is a Jest test launch configuration for debugging and running current test file in the watch mode.

+And you may find the Dev Container setup useful too.